ApurvaNaik/Firefly-observations-Data-Analysis/DataAnalysis.md

 ![Alt text](https://raw.githubusercontent.com/ApurvaNaik/Firefly-observations-Data-Analysis/master/img/errplot.rf.firefly.clean.png)

 Looking at the importance plot, as expected, the important predictors are related to temperature and location. __Year__ is not too far behind indicating that there were some warm summers when the firefly population exploded.
-Also, having a water source nearby helps the fireflies.
-The moist soil and air are essential for the survival of the firefly larvae [2].
 Human activity like lawn mowing and using pesticides is also fairly important.

 ![Alt text](https://raw.githubusercontent.com/ApurvaNaik/Firefly-observations-Data-Analysis/master/img/impPlot.rf.firefly.clean.png)